At this Moment

 He looks no different than the rest, but something inside tells me another story.
-My curiosity is lifting my wet feet toward the path.
+My curiosity lifts my wet feet toward the path.
 I choose to follow him and see what words await my arrival.

-I have walked for a few minutes and now find myself standing on the edge of the ocean.
+Walking for a few minutes, I now find myself standing on the edge of the ocean.
 I want to get closer, but I cannot swim.
 I see a bench below, but I am nervous to get close to the unforgiving rocks.
-My anxiety is telling me to walk away, but my heart tells me to investigate what may exist beyond my apprehension.
+My anxiety tells me to walk away, but my heart tells me to investigate what may exist beyond my apprehension.

 What I find on the bottom is a stone cross standing on the edge of the cliff.
-I can’t help but shake my head in disbelief.
+I shake my head in disbelief.
 I wanted this day to unfold itself to me, but this is to perfect.
 On the cross sits three plaques for three men, who drowned right where I am standing.
-I can’t help but think if these men could swim.
+I can’t help but think if these men had been taught to swim.

-I look at the cross in amazement as I make my way closer and closer to the edge.
-Only a chainlink fence is dividing the limitless ocean and my underlying fears.
+Looking at the cross in amazement I make my way closer to the edge.
+Only a chain link fence is dividing the limitless ocean and my underlying fears.
 My hand grips the cold steel rail as the sound of breaking waves pushes my childlike imagination to the edge.

 The time is 12:06 pm.
 I intended on writing this entire chapter at my aunt’s boathouse, but now I find myself sitting in the park where I first said the words I believe in God.